History of Macintosh: a 39-Year Love Affair

 In 1987 when I was working at Sun, Apple released Macintosh II, the first color, open architecture, expandable system.
 Just two doors down the hall from me, company co-founder Bill Joy had one on his desk.
 I’d walk by often to drool.

-Apple continued to come out with more powerful systems using faster 680X0 chips, as Sun was doing.
+Apple continued to develop more powerful systems using faster 680X0 chips, as Sun was doing.

-Interestingly, Sun was using the same industrial design company Apple used, the German frogdesign.
+Interestingly, Sun used the same industrial design company Apple used, the German frogdesign.
 But a marriage between Apple and Sun was not to be.

 While I was at Sun — as the Program Manager on the ISV account Interleaf, a high-end desktop publishing package — I wrote articles on the Macintosh ecosystem.
-Here’s my rather nerdy report about the 1988 Macworld Expo, from the Usenet archives, where I mentioned Interleaf on Mac.
+Here’s my somewhat nerdy report about the 1988 Macworld Expo from the Usenet archives, where I mentioned Interleaf on Mac.

 I got an opportunity to visit the Apple Campus in the late ’80s and even tour the lab.
 There I saw a Cray XMP supercomputer.
 It was a thing of beauty to behold.
 It was there to design the next Macintosh.
 The company founder, Seymour Cray famously quoted